cyber-shah/6740-labs/lab-1/report.md

 Mac address:
 > b8:27:eb:32:00:67

-## 4. Manual run of OpenVPN, VPN tunnel IP and ping output
+## 4. Provide the output of your manual run of OpenVPN, your VPN tunnel IP address, and the ping output.
 ### 4.1 OpenVPN run
 ```sudo openvpn net-sec.ovpn```
 ```